p4lang/p4c/backends/p4tools/modules/smith/README.md

 ### tna.p4 on Tofino 1
 [targets/tna](https://github.com/p4lang/p4c/tree/main/backends/p4tools/modules/smith/targets/tofino)

 P4Smith can also generate programs for the `tna` architecture on Tofino 1.
-The programs are intended to be compiled on the proprietary Barefoot Tofino compiler.
+The programs are intended to be compiled on the Tofino compiler.

 ## Usage
 To access the possible options for `p4smith` use `p4smith --help`.
 To generate a test for a particular target and P4 architecture, run the following command: